 I am immensely grateful for the opportunity to have been a volunteer with JVC International in Tacna, Peru for two years.
 JVC has four pillars: social justice, spirituality/faith, community living, and simple living.

-I loved the sense of purpose and mission as volunteer, and was grateful for the companionship with my fellow volunteers committed to service and to the values of the program.
+I loved the sense of purpose and mission as a volunteer and was grateful for the companionship with my fellow volunteers committed to service and to the values of the program.
 The intercultural aspect of serving internationally presents real challenges in culture shock for each volunteer, and this encourages mutual support in the volunteer community, especially in the first year.

 I believe one of the most beautiful and challenging parts of JVC centers around “encountering the other.”
-That encounter can take many forms, and can awake inner excitement and fears.
+That encounter can take many forms and can awaken inner excitement and fears.
 This can be in community living – you don’t get to choose who your housemates are, and each person has their own interpretation of how to live into the JVC values.
 Intentional community living requires lots of time and hard work, and it can also be a source of real joy and depth.
 I learned from my fellow JVs, in their positive examples, the way they challenged me to grow, and I will always cherish our mutual bonds.

-Encountering the “other” is also a daily reality in working for social justice – in walking into a chaotic classroom to teach children who are communicating in slang-filled Spanish, carrying through their day realities from their home life that may be very different than my own.
+Encountering the “other” is also a daily reality in working for social justice – in walking into a chaotic classroom to teach children who are communicating in slang-filled Spanish, carrying through their daily realities from their home life that may be very different than my own.
 I experienced moments of failure, and, though very hard to deal with, it taught me a lot about separating one’s self-worth from the apparent immediate “results” of the work, trusting in the long-term goodness of the work and also in something larger, which for me was my faith and spirituality.
 I believe that what can be most critical at times is being present to cultivate the human bonds that come by accompanying people where they are at.
 The people and students who I came to know in my service will always be part of me.
-Acts of loving service have the potential to plants seeds of life and growth in the students and people with whom a volunteer relates, as well as in the volunteer.
+Acts of loving service have the potential to plant seeds of life and growth in the students and people with whom a volunteer relates, as well as in the volunteer.
 The mutual liberation in this form of service offers real hope in the world.

 7. Is there anything else you would like the JUPS community to know?
 Any words of wisdom for current students?

 Peruvians have taught me a lot through the way they allow interpersonal relationships to shape their lives.
-I had a beautiful experience witnessing peace-building through relationship-building at a conference I participated in as a Jesuit Volunteer called “Jovenes Rompiendo Fronteras,” roughly translated as “young people breaking down borders.”
-This is a four-day Jesuit conference held yearly between Bolivian, Chilean and Peruvian high school and college youth faith ministry members, seeking to break down stereotypes and longstanding divisions between the three countries dating back to a 1880s-era war.
-Although there was theological and social reflection at the conference, what I saw as the more powerful change agent for the youth were the friendships they forged between each other: once you are friends with someone, how can you hate that person’s country and culture, or talk about them as less than fully human?
+I had a beautiful experience witnessing peace-building through relationship-building at a conference I participated in as a Jesuit Volunteer called “Jovenes Rompiendo Fronteras,” which roughly translated as “young people breaking down borders.”
+This is a four-day Jesuit conference held yearly between Bolivian, Chilean, and Peruvian high school and college youth faith ministry members, seeking to break down stereotypes and longstanding divisions between the three countries dating back to the 1880s-era war.
+Although there was theological and social reflection at the conference, what I saw as the more powerful change agent for the youth were the friendships they forged with each other: once you are friends with someone, how can you hate that person’s country and culture, or talk about them as less than fully human?

-At Georgetown, it is a human temptation to stay inside the bubble of comfortable friendships with people who are similar, whether in background or in ways of thinking.
+At Georgetown, it is a human temptation to stay inside the bubble of comfortable friendships with people who are similar, whether in the background or in ways of thinking.
 To offer a few words of wisdom for current students, I’d say step outside of that: build new relationships.
 Engage in a respectful debate with someone you might imagine you totally disagree with, question your assumptions, and meet people from a different background or who have a different first language than your own.
 It can be on campus and off campus.
 Relationship-building is life-giving and is the root of change.
 I believe that doing so, with genuine humanity and on a personal, concrete level, has the potential to transform others and will help transform your own self in subtle and big ways, to turn any theoretical and classroom learning into the knowledge of the heart and gut that is necessary to work in a long-term manner for change and justice.